gvbarroso/gvbarroso.github.io/index.md

 I did my Bsc in Biological Sciences, Msc in Genetics and Evolution and PhD in Evolutionary Biology [(CV)]({{ site.baseurl }}/pdf/CVitae.pdf).
 Some of my sarcasm towards academia and politics can be found on [Twitter](https://twitter.com/gv_barroso), but you should probably send me a private message if you want the really spicy stuff.
 <br>
 ## Academic Life
-I want to understand how population-level processes (genetic drift, natural selection) interact with molecular-level processes (mutation, recombination) to shape patterns of genetic variation.
+I want to understand how population-level processes interact with molecular-level processes to shape patterns of genetic and phenotypic variation.
 To this end, I develop probabilistic models based on population genetics theory and apply them to both simulated and empirical datasets from a variety of species.
+My long-term goal is to build more realistic models of nature.
 <br><br>
 I defend Bayesian reasoning as well as hypothesis-driven research.
 I also advocate for soft lottocracy in grant & job selections and support [PeerCommunityIn](https://peercommunityin.org/), a platform for sustainable scientific publishing.
 <br>